 In the Source Name box, enter a descriptive name of your choice for the source.

 In the URL box, enter the web address of the Jive Community that you want to index.

 In the security drop-down menu, select if you want your Jive content to be Secured, Private, or Shared (see Source Permission Types).

-If you select Shared, but did not install the Coveo Jive Plugin and/or properly configured previous steps, in search results, users can see all the items that the indexing account can access.
+If you select Shared, but didn’t install the Coveo Jive Plugin or properly configured previous steps, in search results, users can see all the items that the indexing account can access.

 Enable the Jive Instance Allow Anonymous Access toggle when you want all users (authenticated and anonymous) to see the Jive content allowed to Jive Everyone in search results.

-In the Username and Password boxes, enter the credentials of the dedicated indexing account with Full Access permissions you previously selected or created in step 2.
+In the Username and Password boxes, enter the credentials of the dedicated indexing account with Full Access permissions you selected or created before in step 2.